Entries tagged with “John Piper”.

 Isa.
 57:15 KJV

-Revival is the restoration of God’s glory in his church.
-Revival is the manifested presence of the kingdom of God in and among his people actively bringing the lost to salvation and the lukewarm to renewed passionate devotion to Christ.
+Spirit-empowered renewal is the manifested presence of the kingdom of God in and among his people actively bringing the lost to salvation and the lukewarm to renewed passionate devotion to Christ.
 Revival is personal heart change: confession, repentance, joy, Spirit-baptism, and gospel-driven evangelism.
-Revival begins with individuals freshly consecrating their lives to Christ: their renewed passion leads to a corporate restoration of the whole church.
+Revival begins with individuals freshly consecrating their lives to Christ: their renewed passion leads to a corporate restoration of the local church.
+In short, revival is the restoration of God’s glory to his church.

 Revival is the sovereign work of God to awaken his people with fresh intensity to the truth and glory of God, the ugliness of sin, the horror of hell, the preciousness of Christ’s atoning work, the wonder of salvation by grace through faith, the urgency of holiness and witness, and the sweetness of worship with God’s people.